spellerberg/quire-rife/content/chapter1.md

 In 1785, Peter Chambliss also received a land grant as a Revolutionary War veteran.[^29] In the 1800 Federal Census, he was enumerated in Lexington County on the Edisto River not far from the Rife farm on Sandy Run.[^30] He was married, had two sons (Peter Corbin, aged 10 and John, aged 8), a girl (Elizabeth, aged 4) and three slaves.
 His wife was probably Mary Elizabeth Corbin who was born in 1771 and died in 1798.[^31] By the date the census was taken he may have been courting his third wife, the widow Mary Rife.

-##2.
-Louisiana and Mississippi
+## Louisiana and Mississippi

-###Peter Chambliss joined the migration from the Carolinas to the Mississippi Territory.
+### Peter Chambliss joined the migration from the Carolinas to the Mississippi Territory.

 As more and more settlers cleared land in the Up Country (in the Piedmont above the Fall Line) the Santee, Congaree and Wateree Rivers began to flood in the spring and run low in the summer.
 Poor farming methods and spring floods caused extensive erosion in the Up Country of South Carolina and low water in the Low Country.
 The fluctuating river level damaged rice plantations on the lower Santee River where there was a large community of French-speaking planters.
 Typically the Upland settlers were not producing any crops for export; before 1800 they marketed beef, pork, staves and shingles.[^32] After the invention of the cotton gin in 1793, most farmers began to export cotton, although rice continued to be planted in the Low Country along the Atlantic coast.[^33] The success of cotton profoundly changed the South.
 Cotton became the dominant crop and its success encouraged many farmers to migrate westward to Mississippi Territory seeking better land.[^34]

 Peter Chambliss and his family were first enumerated in the Mississippi Territory in 1805.
 Eight children were living at home in addition to 10 slaves.[^35] Jefferson County Tax Records show that $11.90 in taxes was paid on 440 acres in 1807.[^36] The two Rife girls had already married and left their parent’s home.
 William Rife’s half-sister Elizabeth married in 1813 and his half-brother Peter C. married in 1815.[^37] These were the oldest of the Chambliss children and they were the first to marry and leave home.

-###The children of Peter Chambliss left Jefferson County.
+### The children of Peter Chambliss left Jefferson County.

 When Peter Chambliss moved to southwestern Mississippi, the First Choctaw Session was the only US-held territory west of Georgia that did not belong to one of the Indian Nations.
 Greenville City was a new American settlement and the county seat of Jefferson County.
 The nearest established market towns were Natchez to the south and Port Gibson to the north.[^38]

 Americans continued to arrive in such large numbers that by 1830 many planters came to believe that there was no longer enough available land in southwestern Mississippi to accommodate the next generation.
 Many left the area in groups of related families seeking new land elsewhere.
 After Peter Chambliss died in 1828, most of his sons and stepsons moved north up the Mississippi River to what was then a wilderness that became Carroll Parish, Louisiana.
 The oldest son, Peter Corbin Chambliss, inherited the family farm in Jefferson County and stayed in Mississippi.
 Another son, Samuel, returned to Jefferson County from Carroll Parish after 1836 and farmed in Jefferson County until at least 1850 when he returned to Carroll Parish.[^39] The younger sons of Peter Chambliss all moved to Lake Providence before 1834.

-###William Rife and his wife were the first of the Chambliss family to move to Lake Providence.
+### William Rife and his wife were the first of the Chambliss family to move to Lake Providence.

-When William Rife was 17-years old he left home briefly to serve with the Territorial Militia during the War of 1812 as a Private in Col. Peter Perkin’s 7th Regiment.[^40] He returned to his stepfather’s farm in Jefferson County after the war ended and appeared as an unmarried head of household with 2 slaves (and no land) on the tax rolls for 1817.[^41] On October 28, 1819, when he was 24-years old, William Rife married Martha Jane Collins (who was born ~1805 in Kentucky) in Jefferson County, Mississippi.[^42] In 1820 he and his wife were living near Greenville City with two slaves (a man and a woman).
+When William Rife was 17-years old he left home briefly to serve with the Territorial Militia during the War of 1812 as a Private in Col. Peter Perkin’s 7th Regiment.[^40] He returned to his stepfather’s farm in Jefferson County after the war ended and appeared as an unmarried head of household with 2 slaves (and no land) on the tax rolls for 1817.[^41] On October 28, 1819, when he was 24-years old, William Rife married Martha Jane Collins (who was born about 1805 in Kentucky) in Jefferson County, Mississippi.[^42] In 1820 he and his wife were living near Greenville City with two slaves (a man and a woman).
 He was a farmer as were most of his neighbors.[^43]

 William Rife did not appear on the tax rolls for 1821 because he had left Jefferson County and moved his family to Lake Providence in northeastern Louisiana.
 In 1823, William and Martha Jane Rife’s first child, Thomas, was born in Ouachita Parish, Louisiana.[^44] William Rife lived on this farm on Lake Providence for less than eight years.
 In the 1830 census, his family was enumerated in the Princeton neighborhood of Washington County, Mississippi, across the river from Ouachita Parish, Louisiana.[^45]